 As it is with anything, there are certain rules-of-thumb to follow in extracting from a rosin press.

-Guidelines When Using the Best Rosin Press
+Guidelines For Using the Best Rosin Press

 If you take into consideration the temperature, we split high and low at 220 degrees Fahrenheit.
 If you do the pressing with the heat plates at a low temperature, you opt to get less yield with more flavour, having it become more stable.
 On the other hand, taking the heating plates to high temperatures will give you more yield and less flavour but a less stable product.